 What’s up.
 After his exhibition at the Museum of Art in Toulon, that lasted throughout the summer, he opened his new gallery, the Maison Vincent Darré at 13 rue Royale, a new vision of Decorative Arts in this very Parisian address at the heart of 8th arrondissement.
 A new concept, a new collection and a new address : those three decisions were all made late 2016 during his auction at Piasa for which he had reproduced his home on the second floor of the auction house.
 His new collection was designed by January, entitled Renaissance for several reasons.
-The first objective was to start with a clean state on which he felt entitled to rewrite the rules.
+The first objective was to start with a clean slate on which he felt entitled to rewrite the rules.

 He loves.
-Another thread that runs through his work is the vision of his childhood memories, since the day his mother brought him to Italy, where he discovered baroque and its histological and phantasmagoric references in the gaze of the Bomarzo monsters and the grotesque fountains of the Villa Lante.
+Another thread that runs through his work is the vision of his childhood memories, since the day his mother brought him to Italy, where he discovered baroque and its phantasmagoric references in the gaze of the Bomarzo monsters and the grotesque fountains of the Villa Lante.
 Those gardens forgotten by modernity, survivors of a pagan legend, rich with irrational symbols and follies, have haunted him ever since.